xvisor/xvisor/tests/common/busybox/README.md

 higher processors but such toolchain is not freely available and we need to build this manually using cross-tool scripts.

-*You should use Linaro toolchains if you only care about ARMv7 processors.*
+*You should use ARM Ltd toolchains if you only care about ARMv7 and ARMv8 processors.*

 ## RAMDISK Generation